 3.2.
-Examples of activities likely to result in destruction of critical habitat and its function
+Examples of activities likely to result in destruction of critical habitat

 Many of the threats that face resident killer whales also affect their habitat, and this is of particular concern for the critical habitat.
-The threats to critical habitat and its function are briefly listed here, but the reader is referred to Section 2.2 for a more thorough discussion on threats identified below.
+The threats to critical habitat are briefly listed here, but the reader is referred to Section 2.2 for a more thorough discussion on threats identified below.
 As previously mentioned, it is important to recognize that the definition and identification of critical habitat for resident killer whales is complex.
-While for the purposes of SARA the critical habitat itself is a defined geophysical area (see above), other ecosystem features such as the availability of prey for foraging and the quality of the environment must be managed as threats so as to not compromise the function of the critical habitat and thus potentially impede survival and recovery.
-It is also important to note that there are many gaps in our understanding of critical habitat, and that this will be a focus for research in the action plan.
+There are many gaps in our understanding of critical habitat, and this will be a focus for research in the action plan.